unbit/uwsgi.it/CustomerQuickstart.md

 The logs/emperor.log file is created as the default logging file (and rotated when it reaches 100M size).

-Each vassal con log whatever (and however) it needs
+Each vassal can log whatever (and however) it needs

 Resources